Pride but not much profit in Melania Trump's hometown

 By Marja Novak

-SEVNICA, Slovenia When Donald Trump was elected president of the United States last month, the Pizzeria Rondo in Sevnica created a cake named after his wife Melania, who grew up in the Slovenian town.
+SEVNICA, Slovenia (Reuters) - When Donald Trump was elected president of the United States last month, the Pizzeria Rondo in Sevnica created a cake named after his wife Melania, who grew up in the Slovenian town.

-Mascarpone enriched with strawberry mousse with small candies of gold and silver on top.
+Mascarpone enriched with strawberry mousse with small candies of gold and silver color on top.

 The pizzeria also offered a burger called Trump, notable for the spicy pepperoni it featured.

-Then came a phone call this week from a lawyer representing Melania Trump who said that using Melania's name and photo without her consent is not allowed.
+But after a public warning earlier this week from a lawyer representing Melania Trump, who said that using Melania's name and photo without her consent is not allowed, the burger has changed its name to the Presidential Burger.

-"We have to warn the public that the names Trump or Melania Trump are protected trademarks," lawyer Natasa Pirc Musar's office said in a statement.
+Lawyer Natasa Pirc Musar's office issued a statement saying that the names Trump or Melania Trump are protected trademarks.

+"Using a photograph for commercial purposes is not allowed without a consent of the person on the photo," Musar said.

-Jars of locally-made honey with Melania's picture have also disappeared from shop shelves in the past few days.
+Jars of locally-made honey with Melania's picture have disappeared from shop shelves in the past few days.
 The cakes are sticking with the label for now on the grounds that they only use her first name.

+"After consulting Mrs. Trump we only warned the public that there are borders...but we did not send concrete warnings or call anyone specifically," Musar told Reuters.

 The legal intervention may have dampened immediate hopes in this town of 4,500 people that it can benefit from its link to international celebrity and political power, although some are optimistic that it will in due course.